Categorical Symmetries and Fiber Functors from Multiple Gaugeable Homomorphisms from 6D ${\cal N}=(2,0)$ SCFTs

 For a QFT to be well defined, its spectrum of allowed operators must be compatible with the symmetries of the given theory, \cite{Aharony:2013hda}.
 This statement has been a very active area of research, and mostly motivated furthering a full mathematical formulation of QFTs.
 Category theory has been pointed out as a promising candidate in pursuing such aim.

-Following suite, the present work aims at exploring the higher-categrical theory of and descending from 6D ${\cal N}=(2,0)$ SCFTs with the aim of identifying a categorical theory quantity enabling to distinguish between intrinsic and non-intrinsic non-invertible symmetries in class ${\cal S}$ theories obtained by dimensional reduction of their parent theory.
+Following suite, the present work aims at exploring the higher-categorical theory of and descending from 6D ${\cal N}=(2,0)$ SCFTs with the aim of identifying a categorical theory quantity enabling to distinguish between intrinsic and non-intrinsic non-invertible symmetries in class ${\cal S}$ theories obtained by dimensional reduction of their parent theory.

-Before delving into the specifics of the 6D theory, to which section \ref{sec:Freed-Moore-Teleman} is devoted, the current section aims at providing a brief overview of some essentail tools we will need in the remainder of the paper, as well as further motivating the use of suc hmathematical tools within the following theoretical physics treatment.
+Before delving into the specifics of the 6D theory, to which section \ref{sec:Freed-Moore-Teleman} is devoted, the current section aims at providing a brief overview of some essential tools we will need in the remainder of the paper, as well as further motivating the use of such mathematical tools within the following theoretical physics treatment.
 This section is structured as follows:

 \begin{itemize}

 \item In the first part of this section we briefly overview some key definitions of higher-categories.

 \item As a specific example, we outline the flux-charge-quasiparticle treatment in terms of Chern-Simons (CS) theory, and how this is related to representation theory.